Intermediate extension of Chow motives of Abelian type

 Sections~\ref{6} and \ref{7} contain our main compatibility results concerning the intermediate extension.
 Theorems~\ref{6G} and \ref{6H} are about direct images under certain finite morphisms, and inverse images under certain smooth morphisms, respectively.
-Theorem~\ref{7C} states that the intermediate extension is compatible with the Betti realization \cite{Ay2}.
+Theorem~\ref{7C} states that the intermediate extension is compatible with realizations \cite{Ay2,CD2}.
 It shows in particular that the approach \emph{via} weight structures is indeed the ``right'' one in the motivic context.
-All three proofs have one point in common: the proof that the respective functor in question (direct image, inverse image, realization) is \emph{radicial} \cite[D\'ef.~1.4.6]{AK}, \emph{i.e.}, maps the radical of the source to the radical of the target.
+All three proofs have one point in common: the respective functor in question (direct image, inverse image, realization) is \emph{radicial} \cite[D\'ef.~1.4.6]{AK}, \emph{i.e.}, maps the radical of the source to the radical of the target.
 In the context of Section~\ref{6}, this results from the study of the si\-tua\-tion over strata --- here, we were lucky enough to have strong results from \cite{O'S2} at our disposal --- and a rather general abstract principle: ``radiciality is compatible with gluing'' (we refer to Proposition~\ref{6E} for a precise statement).
 In principle, the same strategy is used in the proof of Theorem~\ref{7C}.
-However, already over strata we are confronted with a rather serious obstacle: it turns out that radiciality of the realization is directly related to the conjecture ``numerical equivalence equals (Betti) homological equivalence''.
+However, already over strata we are confronted with a rather serious obstacle: it turns out that radiciality of the realization is directly related to the conjecture ``numerical equivalence equals homological equivalence''.
 This explains why Theorem~\ref{7C} requires our most restrictive hypothesis: finite dimensionality alone does not seem to formally imply the conjecture, we need to invoke Lieberman's result on the validity of the conjecture for Abelian varieties (Theorem~\ref{7K}).
 Once the situation over strata is settled, there is another problem, this time related to gluing.
 The principle sketched above (Proposition~\ref{6E}) is valid only if both the source and the target of the functor in question carry a weight structure.
 But this is not the case for the bounded derived category of sheaves.
-In a sense, radiciality of the realization would thus be easier to prove if the Hodge theoretical realization were known to exist.
-Given that at present, this is not the case, the statement and the proof of our relevant gluing result (Corollary~\ref{7I}) is somewhat less elegant than what one could hope. \\
+In a sense, radiciality of the realization would thus be easier to prove if the Hodge theoretical realization $R_{\bf{H}}$ were known to exist, and to satisfy the full formalism of six operations.
+Note that \cite{I} provides a Hodge theoretical realization for schemes which are smooth over $\BC$.
+For our purposes however, it is definitely necessary to consider singular schemes.
+Similarly, we need the compatibility of $R_{\bf{H}}$ with the functors $f^*$, $f_*$, $f_!$, $f^!$.
+Given the situation, the statement and the proof of our relevant gluing result (Corollary~\ref{7I}) is somewhat less elegant than what one could hope. \\

 In Section~\ref{8}, we show how to deduce the results stated further above from the general theory developed in the preceding sections. \\